 To reserve a seat at this program, please fill out the form at left or call 401-783-1328.
 Any remaining seats will be made available on a first-come, first-served basis.

-This program is presented as part of the Center's series "Eternal Rest: Death, Mourning and Memorials."
+This program is presented as part of the Center's series "Resilient Rhode Island: Disasters & Determination in the Ocean State."
 The series is made possible through major funding support from the Rhode Island Council for the Humanities, an independent state affiliate of the National Endowment for the Humanities.
-The Council seeds, supports, and strengthens public history, cultural heritage, civic education, and community engagement by and for all Rhode Islanders.
+The Rhode Island Council for the Humanities seeds, supports and strengthens public history, cultural heritage, civic education and community engagement by and for all Rhode Islanders.